 The bottle itself is really sturdy.
 It could probably withstand a fair few drops.
 The problem we foresee is dropping it when empty.

 Without the weight of the water, it might be a little top heavy, and the fan enclosure isn’t equipped to deal with heavy knocks.
 A weighted bottom would have been nice, but we also appreciate how lightweight this design is.

 This is an awesome fan for barbecuing as you can have it handy with a few ice cubes in.
-You won’t have to leave your post, you get 1000 mists from one bottle, and it’s so controlled that there’s no risk of turning your grill into a sauna.
+You won’t have to leave your post, which is perfect when you’re smoking or grilling meat to perfection, and you get 1000 mists from one bottle, and it’s so controlled that there’s no risk of turning your grill into a sauna.